stephane-martin/skewer/README.md

 -   skewer uses the C Journald API to fetch messages from Journald.
 Journald messages are push to the Store, and afterwards sent to Kafka.

--   Each RELP service owns a Kafka client (`sarama` go library) and independantly forwards its messages to Kafka.

--   The Store owns a single Kafka client to forward TCP/UDP/Journald/Audit messages.
+-   The Store owns a single Kafka producer to forward TCP/UDP/Journald/Audit messages.